spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-cart-rules.md

 {% endinfo_block %}

 **Example:**
-<br>Discount is applied if five or more items are in the cart and it is Tuesday or Wednesday.
+<br>Discount is applied if five or more items are in the cart, and it is Tuesday or Wednesday.

 ![Discount Condition](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Discount/Discount+Conditions:+Reference+Information/discount-condition.png)